Azure-Samples/semantic-kernel-rag-chat/README.md

             [Function("MyChatFunction")]
             public async Task<HttpResponseData> Run([HttpTrigger(AuthorizationLevel.Function, "post")] HttpRequestData req) {
-                _logger.LogInformation("C# HTTP trigger function processed a request.");

                 // Add the user's chat message to the history.
                 _chatHistory!.AddMessage("user", await req.ReadAsStringAsync() ?? string.Empty);

-                // Send the history to the AI and receive a reply. string reply = await _chat.GenerateMessageAsync(_chatHistory, new ChatRequestSettings());
+                // Send the chat history to the AI and receive a reply. string reply = await _chat.GenerateMessageAsync(_chatHistory, new ChatRequestSettings());

-                // Add the AI's reply to the chat history.
+                // Add the AI's reply to the chat history for next time.
                 _chatHistory.AddMessage("assistant", reply);

                 // Send the AI's response back to the caller.